bcomnes/bret.io/src/blog/2020/package-automation/README.md

 ### [`auto-changelog`][auto-changelog]

 [`auto-changelog`][auto-changelog] is a tool that takes your git history and generates a CHANGELOG that is almost-just-as-good as the artisan handcrafted one.
 Hooking this tool into your package's [`version` life cycle][npm-scripts] enforces that it is run when a new version is generated with `npm version {major,minor,patch}`.
-While [keepachangelog.com][keepachangelog] advocates for the handcrafted version, and discourages 'git commit dumps', as long as you are halfway concious of your `git` commit logs (as you should be), the `auto-changelog` output is generally still useful.
+While [keepachangelog.com][keepachangelog] advocates for the handcrafted version and discourages 'git commit dumps', as long as you are halfway conscious of your `git` commit logs (as you should be), the `auto-changelog` output is generally still useful.
 You can even follow [conventionalcommits.org](https://www.conventionalcommits.org/en/v1.0.0/) if you want an even more structured git log.

 Automating `auto-changelog` to run during `npm version`^[Just as a refresher, `npm version` is a command that bumps the version in `package.json`, creates a commit with that change titled `0.0.0`, then tags it `v0.0.0`.
 See [npm][npm-scripts] docs for more info.] is easy.